Probiotics for Horses: Gut Health, Digestion, and Performance

 Supporting Better Digestive Stability in Horses

-For many horses, digestive consistency improves when management is centered on forage-first nutrition, gradual feed transitions, hydration support, routine stability, and attention to hindgut function.
-The goal is not only to reduce loose manure, but to create a digestive environment that remains stable over time.
+The goal is not only to reduce loose manure, but to create a system that remains stable over time.